oslokommune/king-kong-ping-pong/README.md

 Decides if the log output should be pretty printed

 `LOG_SIMPLE_LOGGING` || optional, default FALSE <br>
 Decides if the log output should be a simpler version of production log.
 Useful for developing.

+`ERRORS_BEFORE_NOTIFY` || optional, default 3 <br>
+How many errors can happen before a Slack notification is sent.
+If value is `3`, then if three consecutive requests fail (three errors with no successes in between), the fourth consecutive error will result in a failure report to the Slack webhook.

 ### Docker
 1. make build-image